maraxen/gmmx/README.md

 | ------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |
 | ![Time vs. Number of Components](https://raw.githubusercontent.com/adonath/gmmx/main/docs/_static/time-vs-n-components-fit.png) | ![Time vs. Number of Samples](https://raw.githubusercontent.com/adonath/gmmx/main/docs/_static/time-vs-n-samples-fit.png) | ![Time vs. Number of Features](https://raw.githubusercontent.com/adonath/gmmx/main/docs/_static/time-vs-n-features-fit.png) |

-For training the speedup is around 10x on the same architecture.
+For training the speedup is around >10x on the same architecture and close to 100x speedup on the GPU.
 However there is no guarantee that it will converge to the same solution as Scikit-Learn.
-But there are some tests in the `tests` folder that compare the results of the two implementations.
+But there are some tests in the `tests` folder that compare the results of the two implementations which shows good agreement.